thorj/ui_ms_thesis_template/README.md

 # ui_ms_thesis_template
 University of iceland: Thesis Template

   1. To "knit" the book type the following into the console: *bookdown::render_book('index.Rmd')*.
-The "knitted" book can be found in folder *main_*
+The "knitted" book can be found in folder *_book*

   2. To add more chapters, create a new .Rmd file with prefix 0X where X is the chapter number.
 For example, 04_chapteraboutdogs.Rmd could be the fourth chapter.